 2. Check Send/Receive Option

 iMessage makes use of Apple ID to send and Receive iMessages.
-Hence, make sure that your Apple ID is listed under “You Can be Reached By iMessage At” section in addition to your Phone Number and other Email Addresses.
+Hence, make sure that your Apple ID is listed under “You Can be Reached By iMessage At” section.

-Tap on Settings > Messages > On the Messages screen, scroll down and tap on Send & Receive.
+1. Go to Settings > Messages > scroll down and tap on Send & Receive.

-On the next screen, make sure that your Apple ID email address is listed under “You Can Be Reached By iMessage At” section of iMessage screen.
+2. On the next screen, make sure that your Apple ID email address is listed under ‘You Can Be Reached By iMessage At’ section.

 It is possible that iMessage is having a problem identifying your Apple ID.
 Hence, try to logout of your Apple ID on your iPhone and then log back in again.

-Open Settings on your iPhone and tap on your Apple ID Name.
+1. Open Settings and tap on your Apple ID Name.

-On the next screen, scroll down to the bottom of the screen and tap on Sign Out.
+2. On the next screen, scroll down to bottom and tap on Sign Out.

-Next, Restart your iPhone (Completely Power OFF and Restart) and Sign back into your iPhone using your Apple ID and Passcode.
+4. Restart your iPhone and Sign back into iPhone using your Apple ID and Passcode.

 Now see, if you are able to Sign-in to iMessage and FaceTime.

-Next, connect to your WiFi network and try to sign-in to iMessage and FaceTime on your iPhone.
+After your iPhone is connected to WiFi, try to sign-in to iMessage and FaceTime on your iPhone.

-Tap on Settings > General > Software Update.
+1. Go to Settings > General > tap on Software Update.

-On the next screen, see if there are any updates available and tap on Download to Install the updates to your iPhone.
+2. On the next screen, see if an Update is available.
+If an update is available, tap the Download option to Install the update on your iPhone.